AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 App Domains
 --------------
 An app domain is a grouping of workloads, subnets, or VPC/VNets that require a uniform policy enforcement.
-For example, all servers running the inventory database (as per the above workload isolation use case) can form an app domain.
+For example, all servers running the product inventory database (as per the above workload isolation use case) can form an app domain.
 A Cloud resource can be part of multiple app domains.

 When you create your app domains, you can classify them based on: